SatwikVats/URL-Shortening-Microservice/README.md

 npm install
 ```

-- Ask the author to share .env file to be used for the project.
+- Ask the author to share .env file to be used for the project (incase you are using Dokcer since .env variables will be consumed in the container).
 - Use the following command and server will be up and running on PORT 8000 of your machine.

 ```